Isotropic vectors over global fields: Algorithms

 Hence, again by \cite[Proposition~V.3.22]{Lam2005} we obtain that $\hq1\otimes \Kq$ is isotopic.
 A similar argument shows that $\hq2\otimes \Kq$ is isotropic, as well.
 We have shown that the forms~$\hq1$ and~$\hq2$ are isotropic at every completion of~$K$.
-Therefore, by the local-global principle, they are isotropic over~$K$, as well.
+Therefore, by the Local-Global Principle, they are isotropic over~$K$, as well.
 This proves the claim.
+It now follows from the previous lemma that system~\eqref{eq:quaternary} is solvable in~$\SingSq$. \end{proof}